Radio Rhema. Mostly

 Jeff Knight alleges that he lost years of his life by postponing modern

-medical treatment for his HIV infection, due to advice from his wife that
+medical treatment for his HIV infection, due to advice from his wife

-decision against him.
+court's decision against him.

 In another court case, J Z Knight sued a woman named Judith Ravell in